rust-marker/marker/linter_adapter/README.md

-# _The Adapter_

-The adapter connects the lint driver with lint crates. :electric_plug:
+# Linter Adapter 🔌

+The adapter provides a common interface for linter drivers to communicate with lint crates.
+It does some heavy lifting which would otherwise need to be done by each individual driver.

-:warning: This crate is not part of the stable API :warning:
+⚠️ This is not part of the stable API, the adapter might change in between releases ⚠️

 ## Interface

+### Driver -> lint crate communication

+The adapter can load defined lint crates and send information from the driver to all lint crates.
+The driver takes care of save ABI communication from the driver to the lint crates.

+### Lint crate -> driver communication

+The linting API and lint crates require some callbacks into the driver.
+These callbacks use `extern "C"` functions with FFI safe types.
+Drivers can just implement the `DriverContext` trait provided by the adapter, all FFI related conversion is done by the adapter.

+### Creating an adapter instance

-The adapter usually gets created from the environment.
-The following environment values can be used:
+An adapter instance for the specific driver can be crated from the environment.
+For this, the following environment values are read:

-* `LINTER_LINT_CRATES`: A semicolon separated list of dynamic libraries belonging to lint crates.
-Ideally, these should hold absolute paths.
+* `LINTER_LINT_CRATES`: A semicolon separated list of lint crates in the form of compiled dynamic libraries.

-  Example: `/path/to/lint_crates/one.so;/path/to/lint_crates/two.so`

-## Implementation

-This crate currently loads lint crates as dynamic libraries.
-The general concept is based on [this article](https://adventures.michaelfbryan.com/posts/plugins-in-rust/).
-The implementation transfers a trait object over the C ABI, which is kind of undefined.
-See [`improper_ctypes_definitions`](https://doc.rust-lang.org/rustc/lints/listing/warn-by-default.html#improper-ctypes-definitions) for a brief explanation.
-This currently works but might break in the future, this should be changed before `v1.0.0`.